sajid-619/Rock-Paper-Scissors-Lizard-Spock-App/README.md

 The following instructions can be used to clone and run this application on your machine:

-1. Clone the repo from Git git clone https://github.com/BillMatthews/tensorflow-js-rpsls-app.git Open the index.html file in a Chrome browser
+1. Clone the repo from Git git clone https://github.com/sajid-619/Rock-Paper-Scissors-Lizard-Spock-App.git

+2. Open the index.html file in a Chrome browser

-Allow the page to access your WebCam
+3. Allow the page to access your WebCam

-Using your WebCam train the app to recognise you showing no gesture, Rock, Paper, Scissors, Lizard and Spoc gesture (at least 1 for each category but more is better)
+4. Using your WebCam train the app to recognise you showing no gesture, Rock, Paper, Scissors, Lizard and Spoc gesture (at least 1 for each category but more is better)

-Once the app has learned a single category it begins to predict the gesture shown.
+5. Once the app has learned a single category it begins to predict the gesture shown.
 If it is getting a particular class wrong, then train more instanceof that class.

-How it works
+# How it works

 The application takes image frames from the webcam and uses transfer learning (MobileNet) to capture the activations for the image.
 Each image of a guesture is classified as one of the 5 game gestures along with a no gesture image and thae activations for these are stored in a KNN Classifer.

 When a new image frame is presented, the image is passed through the MobileNet classifier to obtain the activations; these are then passed to the KNN Classifier which attempts to find the closest classification based on the captured gestures.

-Future Work
-The following is a list of future work that might be tackled

-Ability to switch cameras
+# Ability to switch cameras
 Currently this uses the default camera but it would be nice to be able to swap cameras Add feature to play the game
 Maybe learn the game via RL (e.g. DDPG) and play